 A study of the diversity of cellular and organismal life, including foundation principles in cell biology, biochemistry, genetics and evolution.
-For Biology, Natural Science, Biochemistry and Environmental Science majors.
+For Biology, Natural Science, Environmental Science, and Biochemistry and Molecular Biology majors.
+This course is offered in the fall semester.
 This course is offered in the fall semester.

-Note: Students preparing for graduate programs in the health care field are expected to take BI 103 and BI 104.
+Students preparing for graduate programs in the health care field are expected to take BI 103 and BI 104.
 Under special circumstances and permission of the Chair, these courses can be taken in any sequence (i.e., BI 103 followed by BI 104 or BI 104 followed by BI 103.)